claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

 - For browsers other than Chrome, download the appropriate driver and update the configuration accordingly.

 #### 2.3 Installation
-Follow these steps to install [Project Bianchini Agroclimatology]:
+Follow these steps to install [Project-Bianchini-Agroclimatology]:

 1. Open the terminal.
 2. Navigate to the directory where you want to save the project (create a dedicated folder for it).